0xabdou/cub3D/README.md

 # cub3D
-One of 1337 new cursus projects, it is inspired by the world-famous eponymous 90's game, which was the first FPS ever, and allows you to explore ray-casting.
+This projtect is inspired by the world-famous eponymous 90's game, which was the first FPS ever, and allows you to explore ray-casting.
 The goal is to make a dynamic view inside a maze, in which you'll have to find your way.
 ## installation
 (This project is developed under/for macOS, you'll need OpenGL and AppKit frameworks installed)
 ```